nofatclips/codecademy-python/sets.md

     Traceback (most recent call last):
       File "<stdin>", line 1, in <module>
     TypeError: unhashable type: 'set'

+and this is a mojor difference with mathematical sets.
+(Don't despair!
+For the math nerds before you, Python provides the `frozenset` constructor to create immutable sets!)

-But... what if I want to add all the elements from a set into another?
-Well, that's what the `union` was for
+But... what if I actually wanted was to just add all the elements from one set into another?
+Well, that's what the `union` was for:

     > fable = fable.union(paradox)
     => set(['Achilles', 'hare', 'tortoise'])